tomvanbraeckel/yamcs.github.com/docs/server/TM_Loaders.md

 sidebar: yes
 ---

+#### Excel Spreadsheet
+This loader constructs the MDB using containers and parameters defined in one or more Yamcs [Excel spreadsheets](/docs/server/Excel_Specification/).

+The loader is configured in [etc/mdb.yaml](/docs/server/mdb.yaml/).
+Specify the 'type' as <tt>sheet</tt>, and provide the location of the spreadsheet file in the spec attribute.
+Additional spreadsheets may be specified in a <tt>subLoaders</tt> list, using the type and spec attributes for each additional spreadsheet.

+#### XTCE files
+This loader reads an MDB saved in XML format compliant with the XTCE specification.
+For more information about XTCE, see [http://www.xtce.org](http://www.xtce.org).

+The loader is configured in [etc/mdb.yaml](/docs/server/mdb.yaml/).
+Specify the 'type' as <tt>xtce</tt>, and provide the location of the XML file in the <tt>spec</tt> attribute.

 #### CD-MCS MDB

 This loader loads the telemetry definition directly from the Oracle using the oracle jdbc driver.
 The relevant configuration file is <tt>etc/cdmcs-mdb.yaml</tt>.